JoeyEamigh/kindful/README.md

-# kindful-js (work in progress - not published)
+# kindful-js

-TypeScript wrapper for Kindful Client API.
+TypeScript wrapper for (parts of) the Kindful Client API.
 More info on the Kindful APIs here: <https://developer.kindful.com/>

 ## Notes

-aAaAaAaAaAaAaAaAaAhHhHhHhHhHhHgGgGgG
+The Kindful API is designed to be used in a two-way sync system, wherein you import all of their records, attempt to match them, then export your records.
+This can also be done the other way around, where you export your records and Kindful attempts to match them, if your data is very good.

 ## Disclaimer